Sushil-09/Sushil-09/README.md

 I enjoy creating projects that combine Artificial Intelligence, Embedded Systems, and Software Development.
 My goal is to build practical technology that improves accessibility, automation, and user experience.

 ---

-## 🔥 Current Projects

-### 🤖 AI-Powered Robotic Hand
-A robotic hand that recognizes voice commands and converts them into ASL (American Sign Language).

-### 🖐️ Gesture Recognition Robotic Hand
-Using AI/ML to recognize hand movements and replicate them through a robotic hand.

-### 🎤 Offline Speech Recognition
-Building custom offline speech recognition models with improved accuracy and privacy.

-### 📱 Flutter Components Platform
-Developing a platform similar to ReactBits where Flutter developers can discover and use reusable UI components.

----
 ## 🛠️ Tech Stack